What is Heritage?

 What do I do if my property is a heritage resource?

-• Just because your building is over 60 years old it does not mean that you cannot make changes.
+• Just because your property (or any part of your property) is over 60 years old it does not mean that you cannot make changes.
 You must however get approval for these.
 This is for all changes, both the inside as well as the outside of the building.

 More information can be found at the Johannesburg Heritage Foundation.
 Please click here.